ampl/mp/README.rst

 Usage
 -----

-Binaries for the open-source AMPL solvers and libraries for major platforms can be downloaded from the AMPL's `Open Source Solvers`__ page.
+Binaries for the open-source AMPL solvers for major platforms can be downloaded from the AMPL's `Open Source Solvers`__ page.
+To use a solver with AMPL, extract the binaries from a downloaded archive into the AMPL installation directory.

 __ http://ampl.com/products/solvers/open-source/